jerelmiller/react-masterclass/props/README.md

 # Props

 Props are the bread-and-butter of React components.
 They are how you communicate from one component to another.
 Think of props like arguments to a function.
-They allow you to pass input from one component to another.

 Here you will learn the basics of rendering your first React component, what the `React` and `ReactDOM` packages are used for, and how to use your components